 GMC: To enter the GMC, a student must be full-time, be a U.S. citizen, be in good physical condition, and be of good moral character.
 Student must also possess a minimum of 2.0 collegiate GPA.

 While Aerospace Studies courses are designed to prepare eligible students for commissioning as Second Lieutenants in the USAF, the AS academic courses are open to all interested students, even those who do not meet GMC or POC entry requirements.
 There is no armed forces service obligation for joining the GMC.
-AFROTC detachment personnel will explain any commitments associated with POC entry of AFROTC scholarships.
+AFROTC detachment personnel will explain any commitments associated with AFROTC scholarships or POC entry.

 Field Training: AFROTC cadets who have completed the GMC course work and meet other requirements for POC entry will normally attend the four-week USAF field training encampment between their sophomore and junior years.
-Field Training is a mentally and physically demanding period of concentrated USAF training.
+Leadership Evaluation and Development is a mentally and physically demanding period of concentrated USAF training.

 Uniforms and Equipment: AFROTC issues uniforms and textbooks without cost to students.
 However, all equipment and textbooks remain property of AFROTC and must be returned before departure.
 Each student is responsible for the maintenance of his/her uniform.

 Pay and Allowances: Each student enrolled in the POC is paid a monthly subsistence allowance of at least $450 while enrolled in the POC (maximum of 600 days).
-While at Field Training, students are paid at a rate of approximately $20 per day.
+While at Leadership Evaluation and Development, students are paid at a rate of approximately $20 per day.

 In-College Scholarship Program